KimRass/warehouse/Database/README.md

 - Source: https://www.tutorialspoint.com/sql/sql-constraints.htm
 - Constraints are the rules enforced on the data columns of a table.
 These are used to limit the type of data that can go into a table.
 This ensures the accuracy and reliability of the data in the database.
 - Constraints could be either on a column level or a table level.
 The column level constraints are applied only to one column, whereas the table level constraints are applied to the whole table.
-## NOT NULL Constraint: Ensures that a column cannot have NULL value.
-## DEFAULT Constraint: Provides a default value for a column when none is specified.
-## UNIQUE Constraint: Ensures that all values in a column are different.
-## PRIMARY Key: Uniquely identifies each record in a database table.
-## FOREIGN Key: Uniquely identifies a record in any of the given database table.
-## CHECK Constraint: Ensures that all the values in a column satisfies certain conditions.
-## INDEX: Used to create and retrieve data from the database very quickly.

 # Key
 - Source: https://www.guru99.com/dbms-keys.html